rudojaksa/dvorak-hhkb/README.md

 ### Reasoning

- * Xkb intsead of xmodmap: xmodmap is limited to the current running session, so it requires re-run after every keyboard reconnection, like after every [KVM switch](https://en.wikipedia.org/wiki/KVM_switch) event.
+ * Xkb intsead of xmodmap: xmodmap is limited to the current running session, so it requires re-run after every keyboard reconnection, for instance after every [KVM switch](https://en.wikipedia.org/wiki/KVM_switch) event.
  * Dvorak instead of qwerty: another layout is like a foreign language for fingers.
  * HHKB <!--(Apple M0110)--> instead of big keyboard, with arrow keys under the hand.